How do I make a dermatology appointment for my pet?

 How do I get a refill on an allergy vaccine?

-If your pet has been regularly receiving allergy shots or immunotherapy from the UF Veterinary Hospitals, you need to call Amy Beaver, our dermatology technician, at (352) 392-2235 and leave your name and pet’s name.
-Leave a phone number as we will ask that you prepay for the medication via the business office.
-Make certain to tell us if your address has changed or if the pet is not doing well, in which case an appointment should be made before investing more money in allergy treatment.
+If your pet has been regularly receiving allergy shots or immunotherapy from the UF Veterinary Hospitals, please contact us at (352) 392-2235 regarding refills.
+Let us know if your address has changed or if your pet is not doing well, in which case an appointment may be necessary prior to continuing allergy treatment.
 Allow approximately 3-4 weeks for the vaccine to reach you by mail.

 Every patient care team is composed of a veterinary student, a veterinary technician and a veterinarian.
 Your pet’s medical history will be reviewed, followed by an initial examination.
 Because of the complexity of medical problems seen here and because we are a teaching hospital, we emphasize thoroughness in the evaluation of each animal.
 We will discuss your pet’s condition, diagnostic and treatment options and will provide you with an estimate of costs.

 You encourage you to call your regular veterinarian first if it is during day-time hours.
 The UF Small Animal Hospital is alway open for emergencies.